SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/add-fedex-shipping-account.md

       <td>
         From the dropdown menu, select the location that you want to assign to the shipping account you are creating.

-        *`Note`: Before selecting the shipping location, make sure you have [created one](https://docs.intersoftsapient.net/docs/add-a-shipping-location) beforehand.*
+        *`Note`: Before selecting the shipping location, make sure you have[created one](https://docs.intersoftsapient.net/docs/add-a-shipping-location) beforehand.*
       </td>
     </tr>
   </tbody>